Manuscript Preparation

 Authors' Guide for Manuscript Preparation for Tribology Online

-PDF version of Authors Guide - 20200511 [pdf, 221.0KB]
+PDF version of Authors Guide - 20230501 [pdf, 317.8KB]

-Microsoft Word template file - 20200511 [dotx, 47.9KB]
+Microsoft Word template file - 20230501 [dotx, 36.4KB]

-• Tables: Text file in MS Word
+• Tables: MS Word (editable and not embedded objects)

 1. Manuscript format